ElucidataInc/ElMaven/CONTRIBUTING.md

   For example:

-  		Doc:Giving a good commit message subject line #324
+  		Doc: Give a good commit message subject line #324

   		This commit message example is a good example of its own.
 Its  subject line has 50 or less than 50 characters and body lines have 72 or  less